shawnbrown/get_reader/README.md

 ![devstatus]&#32;[![build-img]][build-url] ![pyversions] ![license]

 This module provides a `get_reader()` function that returns reader objects similar to those returned by `csv.reader()`.
-This function:
+This package:

 * reads data from a variety of sources (CSV, Excel, pandas, etc.)
-* provides a single interface across Python versions (including Unicode-aware CSV support for Python 2).
+* provides a single interface across Python versions (including seamless Unicode-aware CSV support for Python 2)
 * optionally manages file handling and reduces boilerplate code
+* has no hard dependencies
+* tested on Python 2.6, 2.7, 3.2 through 3.8, PyPy, PyPy3, and Jython
+* is freely available under the Apache License, version 2
+* can serve as a light-weight requirement for other projects or can be easily vendored directly into a codebase

-Open a UTF-8 encoded CSV (also works on old Python 2 versions without modification):
+**Open a UTF-8 encoded CSV:**

 ```python
 from get_reader import get_reader